About Haiku

 at my approach

-In the this last haiku, the narrative of the bird’s startled flight is omitted but implied.
+In this last haiku, the narrative of the bird’s startled flight is omitted but implied.
 In Shiki’s haiku, the narrative of the overheated farmer is omitted, but implied.
 The reader fills in the narrative and so adds to the power of what is omitted.

 Guides & Resources: The Haiku Society of America (HSA) has put together a top-notch list of haiku resources and guides.
 You can also find reviews of many of the books there.
 The reviews are well-worth reading.
 You will get a sense of some of the disagreements and controversies most of us are unaware of.